icampsi/FindWhat/README.md

 - Finally, click "Export CSV" and wait until every PDF is parsed correctly.

 - Go to "Parse Document", add a page, and link it to the Esquema with the combo box.
-Then, underneath in the text edit, write "NIF,Total" and drag and drop every bill that matches these specifications (for example, drop 20 PDF files you received from the same company, which are all the same except for the Total amount of the bill and some other numbers).
+Then, underneath in the text edit, write "<NIF>,<Total>,Some Fixed Text etc." and drag and drop every bill that matches these specifications (for example, drop 20 PDF files you received from the same company, which are all the same except for the Total amount of the bill and some other numbers).

-- You'll get a .csv file with 20 rows, each with 2 cells, stating "F12345" and "Whatever-Total-was-extracted-from-the-pdf".
+- You'll get a .csv file with 20 rows, each with 3 cells, stating "F12345", "Whatever-Total-was-extracted-from-the-pdf", and "Some Fixed Text".

 # Latest updates
 03/03/2024